Anna Patterson talks Gradient Ventures, Google’s new AI fund

 “We do tell them that everything that happens stays within our team,” asserted Patterson.
 “We are ROI and not strategic investors.”

 Google Cloud has the clear benefit of building a community around TensorFlow and other cloud services.
-GV and Capital G have a proven track record of investing and GV, at least, is conventionally considered to be a tier one venture capital fund on its own.
+GV and Capital G have a proven track record of investing and GV, at least, is conventionally considered to be a tier-one venture capital fund on its own.

-“The biggest benefit for google is spurring innovation in the AI space,” continued Patterson.
+“The biggest benefit for Google is spurring innovation in the AI space,” continued Patterson.

 In an unconventional move, one of the fund’s initial investments, Algorithmia, an algo marketplace, announced its Series A round from Gradient Ventures in advance of the fund formally being announced.